armadillo-field-testing/analyst-scripts/README.md

 ##Script: tool-installer.sh

-Easy installer fora  variety of useful apps:
+Easy installer for a variety of useful apps:

 ## Script: pkg-cleanup.sh